jnos-studies/anon_mood_board/README.md

 Logs the user out by clearing their associated cookie with `session.clear()`.

 ##### @app.route("/register")
 A simple registration, it will handle post requests which checks that the username entered does not contain any illegal characters and is below the length of 10.
-It also enforces password restrictions to be longer than 8 characters and contain at lear 4 nonalphanumeric characters.
+It also enforces password restrictions by using regular expressions for password validation,

 It then inserts data sent by the post request into the database and creates the new user's mood image which defaults to the lowest value in the `RGB_SCHEME` environment variable.